 - In the adaptation of Generation X, Chamber (who expels hot plasma from his chest) was replaced with Canon Foreigner Refrax (who melts things with his eyes), Husk (who can shed her skin and make new skin out of different materials) became Buff (a teenage girl with an Arnold Schwarzenegger physique), and Mondo's power to take on the texture of materials through physical contact had no corresponding change in his body's appearance.

-- Storm and Jean Grey both used their powers far more cautiously in the X-Men films than in their animated or comic versions.
+- Storm and Jean Grey both used their powers far more cautiously in the 2000-2006 X-Men trilogy than in their animated or comic versions.
 Prolonged flight and telekinesis are still very difficult to film.
 Not to mention beings made of living ice or metal.
 Iceman doesn't become a full-fledged X-Man until the third film, likely just so he won't have to use his powers to their fullest, with ice slides, ice projectiles, and ice armor.
-(He does learn how to do the ice armor at the end of the third film.)
+(He does learn how to do the ice armor at the end of the third film.
+For about ten seconds.)
 Also, Colossus only takes on his metal form just as something is about to hit him or he needs to use his strength.

 - The Darkest Hour takes this to new heights, depicting a massive invasion of the Earth by invisible aliens.